drupesh2008/Multi-Client-Web-Server-in-C/README.md

 /*  INSTRUCTIONS

-To start the server : gcc web_server.c
+To start the server :-
+gcc web_server
+./a.out

-                    : ./a.out             || Default it will open at port no. 10000
+Default it will open at port no. 10000

    :-> In case that port number is already in use change the port no by using -p as shown below :-